MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 ---
 # Get started with WebView2 in WinForms apps

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2](https://developer.microsoft.com/microsoft-edge/webview2).
-For more information on individual APIs, navigate to [API reference](/dotnet/api/microsoft.web.webview2.winforms).
+For more information on individual APIs, see [API reference](/dotnet/api/microsoft.web.webview2.winforms).

 <!-- ====================================================================== -->
 ## Prerequisites